Smolensk State University: History

 It was formed on November 7, 1918, by a decree of the Council of People's Commissars.
 Initially, the university combined humanitarian, natural-scientific and medical educational directions.
 In accordance with the government decision on the reform of higher and secondary vocational education, by order of the People's Commissariat of Education of the RSFSR of April 18, 1930, the university was reorganized into two independent institutes: the Smolensk State Pedagogical Institute of the People's Commissariat of the RSFSR and the Smolensk State Medical Institute of the People's Commissariat of the RSFSR.

 On January 13, 1998, by the order of the Ministry of Education of the Russian Federation, Smolensk State Pedagogical Institute was renamed Smolensk State Pedagogical University.
 The modern stage of the university's history begins on December 19, 2005, when, by the order of the Federal Agency for Education, the state educational institution of higher education "Smolensk State Pedagogical University" was renamed "Smolensk State University" (SmolSU), thus, elevating its status to a classical university.

 On April 13, 2011, the organizational form of the university was changed and it became a budgetary institution.

-In 2017, Mikhail Artemenkov, the newly-elected rector fired his chief accountant because, according to his account, she damaged the property of Smolensk State University.
-The former chief accountant took legal action against Artemenkov, but nine courts of Smolensk were quite unable to help her, that's why she took an appeal to the Supreme court of Russian Federation.
-The Supreme court of Russian Federation acknowledged that firing was arbitrary and fined Smolensk State University, so Smolensk State University had to pay 3 000 000 rubles.

-In 2017, Artemenkov fired three prorectors of Smolensk State University.
-Firstly, Nikolai Petrovich Senchenkov, a former prorector, resigned and became the head of the chair of pedagogics and psychology.
-Prorectors Vasily Prusov and Alexandr Egorov were also fired.
-According to Readovka, an internet paper, Senchenkov was fired in 2022 because of a very long-term conflict with Mikhail Nikolaevich Artemenkov.

-In 2018, two specialities in Smolensk State University weren't accredited.
-In Artemenkov's opinion, the students weren't guilty, because the experts from Moscow found students quite knowledgeable.
-In conformity with his official statement, there were numerous issues with the faculty documentation.
-In the same year, it became possible to study theology at Smolensk State University, so priests and postgraduate students became able to study religion at the university, even though studying religion is legally banned in Russian state institutions of higher education.
-According to the local press, the rector's ties with local reactionary priesthood became very significant, so the university became a nest of militant obscurantism.
-The university became a tribune for obscurantism and counterrevolutionary, antiscientific propaganda because on one of the meetings with the metropolitan Isidor with the rector, the former delivered a monarchist and fascist speech.